 Which global problems are most important to work on?
 To answer, we’ve drawn together research from the Global Priorities Project (affiliated with Oxford University); the Open Philanthropy Project (a multi-billion dollar foundation); the Copenhagen Consensus Center (a major think tank); and other researchers.

 We’re looking for the biggest problems in the world, but that isn’t enough for a problem to make it onto the list: it could be too hard to solve, or it could already receive a huge amount of attention.
-We’re looking for problems that are big and solvable and neglected (read more).
+We’re looking for problems that are big and solvable and neglected (this is why).
 And this means our list is a bit different from what you might first expect.

 List of the world’s biggest problems

 |Risks from artificial intelligence||Recommended||14||11||2||27|

 |Global priorities research||Recommended||11||11||3||25|

 |Climate change (extreme risks)||Sometimes recommended||13||5||3||21|

 |Developing world health||Sometimes recommended||13||2||5||20|

 Click through to see our reasoning for each problem.
 If there’s no link, the profile isn’t yet complete, but will be published soon.
 This is a preliminary list, so the answers are likely to change.
 There’s also many pressing problems we didn’t yet investigate.
 One point higher means the problem is roughly three times as pressing.